storageos/storageos.github.io/_docs/manage/namespaces.md

 # Namespaces

-Namespaces are used to isolate environments and make operations quicker, eg. cleaning up all volumes and rules within a testing environment with a single `storageos namespace rm` command.
+Namespaces help different projects or teams share a StorageOS cluster.
+No namespaces are created by default, and users can have any number of namespaces.

-Users can have any number of namespaces.
+Namespaces apply to volumes and rules.

->**Note**: Docker does not support namespaces on volumes, so you should use the `default` namespace with Docker containers.
+>**Note**: Docker does not support namespaces, so `docker volume create` creates volumes in the default namespace.

 ## Create a namespace